tyrkgithub/Password-Generator/README.md

   <br/>

   <ul>
    <li>I have found this project the hardest task so far as more math has been needed.
-When I was able to get my head around the math, the task I hand became alot more digesttable</li>
-   <li>I had misread one of the requirements to begin with.
-To save time and to prevent doing this again, I will put more time into planning on the next project</li>
-   <li>.toFixed(2) makes a number display to 2 decimal places</li>
+This is the first assignment I have not completed for hand in day</li>
+   <li>To complete this task I will need to gain a better understanding of math.random, math.floor, and laying out fucntions</li>